or18/RubiksSolver/README.md

 Download the zip file and extract it in a directory of your choice.
 Go to the directory, and create a python file like examples.
 Then you can immediately search for cross solutions.

 # For Google colab users
 You can also start search using PyPy3 in Google Colaboratory.
-Open a notebook and follow the steps.
+Open a notebook and follow the steps (just copy & paste, and run).
 1. Download the zip file from https://www.pypy.org/download.html
 ```sh
 !wget https://downloads.python.org/pypy/pypy3.10-v7.3.16-linux64.tar.bz2